-C.7 Security Convoy (Iraq)
+C.1 Security Convoy (Iraq)

-The contractor shall ensure that all convoys moving within Iraq have security support when ordered by the Ordering Officer (OO) in the booking.
+The Contractor shall ensure that all convoys moving within Iraq have security support when ordered by the OO in the booking.

-C.7.1 The contractor shall ensure the integrity and safety of the materials and equipment being transported, and is responsible for providing armed security escorts for all missions when the Security Convoy Accessorial is ordered in the booking.
-Arming must be in compliance with DFARS Clause 252.225-7995 and 48 CFR 52.225-19 where applicable.

-C.7.2 When a contractor utilizes a Private Security Company (PSC), the contractor shall ensure the PSC complies with all applicable Iraqi laws, codes and regulations while performing contract services.
+- C.1.1 The Contractor shall ensure the integrity and safety of the materials and equipment being transported and is responsible for providing armed security escorts for all missions when the Security Convoy Accessorial is ordered in the booking. - C.1.2 When a Contractor utilizes a Private Security Company (PSC), the Contractor shall ensure the PSC complies with all applicable Iraqi laws, codes and regulations while performing contract services.
 All PSC services must utilize a Government of Iraq licensed firm.
-Vetting and sourcing of the security personnel is the responsibility of the contractor alone.
-PSCs will not be allowed on base and must link up with convoys outside the gates.

-C.7.3 The contractor shall provide a convoy team leader for each convoy movement to ensure the logistical convoys are coordinated with the security convoys prior to and during convoy movements.

-C.7.4 The contractor shall ensure continuous monitoring of each convoy movement and maintain immediate coordination and communication capabilities in cases of emergency, truck/equipment breakdowns, etc.

-C.7.5 An initial incident report, including at a minimum: Contractor's name, contract number, date of incident, nature of incident, container number, TCN, PCFN, must be submitted within 24 hours any time a contractor asset is involved in any serious incident to include, but not limited to, accidents, injuries, and damage / loss / theft / destruction of cargo.
-Follow-on reports must be submitted at least every 24 hours (or as events change) until the cargo is recovered and include the following as the information becomes available:

-- Contractor's name;

-- Contract number;

-- Reporting party name and contact information;

-- Time, date and location of incident;

-- Details of the incident;

-- Container numbers, PCFNs, and/or TCNs involved;

-- Proposed corrective action(s);

-- Impact to delivery schedule (if any);

-- Photo of damaged cargo,

-- Parties involved;

-- Action taken by security forces if applicable; and

-C.7.6 Contractor shall provide convoy movement planning and execution that includes:

-- Secure checkpoints to include cargo inspection and daily reporting of checkpoint activity;

-- Back-up truck and driver capability to recover from truck or driver disability; - Truck operations that incorporate: - Route planning to avoid reported threats; - Waypoint ETAs and status checks for overdue trucks; - Continuous contact with drivers and security vehicles; - Secure facilities for overnight stops; - Immediate response to driver disability, equipment damage or breakdown.
+Vetting and sourcing of the security personnel is the responsibility of the Contractor alone.
+PSCs will not be allowed on base and must link up with convoys outside the gates. - C.1.3 The Contractor shall provide a convoy team leader for each convoy movement to ensure the logistical convoys are coordinated with the security convoys prior to and during convoy movements. - C.1.4 The Contractor shall ensure continuous monitoring of each convoy movement and maintain immediate coordination and communication capabilities in cases of emergency, truck/equipment breakdowns, etc. - C.1.5 An initial incident report, including at a minimum: Contractor's name, contract number, date of incident, nature of incident, container number, TCN, PCFN, must be submitted within 24 hours to 595th and SDDC HQ CORs any time a Contractor asset is involved in any serious incident to include, but not limited to, accidents, injuries, and damage / loss / theft / destruction of cargo.
+Follow-on reports must be submitted at least every 24 hours (or as events change) until the cargo is recovered and include the following as the information becomes available: - Contractor's name; - Contract number; - Reporting party name and contact information; - Time, date and location of incident; - Details of the incident; - Container numbers, PCFNs, and/or TCNs involved; - Proposed corrective action(s); - Impact to delivery schedule (if any); - Photo of damaged cargo, - Parties involved; - Action taken by security forces if applicable; and - C.1.6 Contractor shall provide convoy movement planning and execution that includes: - Secure checkpoints to include cargo inspection and daily reporting of checkpoint activity; - Back-up truck and driver capability to recover from truck or driver disability; - Truck operations that incorporate: - Route planning to avoid reported threats; - Waypoint ETAs and status checks for overdue trucks; - Continuous contact with drivers and security vehicles: - Secure facilities for overnight stops; - Immediate response to driver disability, equipment damage or breakdown.

-C.8 Tarping Requirements - Pakistan/Afghanistan
+C.2 Tarping Requirements - Iraq